 Cheshire, Derbyshire & Staffordshire Webcams

-This started with the collation a few local webcams that show weather conditions among the hills that are found to the east of Macclesfield and it was a period of wintry weather that put the idea into my head.
-Interest in travel conditions around hill country are not limited to outdoors enthusiasts either as I discovered when a work colleague was planning a weekend spent in a cottage near Miller’s Dale in Derbyshire with dumps of snow in the forecast.
-Falls of snow can close roads as well as draw lovers of winter walking and reductions in visibility because of low cloud affects motorists as much as anyone.
+This started with the collation of a few local webcams that show weather conditions among the hills that are found to the east of Macclesfield, and it was a period of wintry weather that put the idea into my head.
+Interest in travel conditions around hill country is not limited to outdoors enthusiasts either, as I discovered when a colleague at work was planning a weekend to be spent in a cottage near Miller’s Dale in Derbyshire with dumps of snow in the forecast.
+Falls of snow can close roads as well as draw lovers of winter walking, and reductions in visibility because of low cloud affects motorists as much as anyone.
 It is good to be aware of all this.

-Like it’s counterpart between between Macclesfield and Buxton, the A53 between Buxton and Leek is not immune to visits of winter weather.
-Flash is a village located between the pair that I have yet to frequent; it claims to be the highest in England too so that places things in perspective.
-The webcam is maintained by Flash Bar Stores and there’s a spot of history between the name of Flash Bar described on their website.
-Also on there are the details of where the webcam is pointing as well.
-Unfortunately, the internet connection to the camera is not as good as it could be so there may be times when there is not image available.
+Like its counterpart between Macclesfield and Buxton, the A53 between Buxton and Leek is not immune to visits of winter weather.
+Flash is a village located between the pair that I have yet to frequent; it claims to be the highest in England, too, so that places things in perspective.
+The webcam is maintained by Flash Bar Stores, and there’s a spot of history regarding the name of the place included on their website.